- The agent dealing with this property is Richie Moore - press option 6 when calling

 For a new development, Newton Leys is steeped in history. with some parts dating back as far as the Iron Age.
 However, it was more recently famous for brick-making from the late 19th Century, in the form of Newton Longville Brickworks.
 When the Brickworks closed in 1978, an old claypit was flooded to create Jubilee Lake, now more commonly known as Willow Lake, easily the jewel in Newton Leys' crown.

 In 2017 Newton Leys District Centre opened providing local conveniences such as a Costa, Chinese Takeaway, Fish and Chip Shop, Dry Cleaners, Hair Salon and a 8000 sq. ft Asda.
-At the end of April 2019 the Turing Key pub opened its doors and has already cemented itself as the heart of the community.
-It is in good company as there also numerous village pubs within a few miles such as The Three Locks at Stoke Hammond, The Crooked Billet at Newton Longville and The Betsey Wynne at Swanbourne. * Council tax band: C
+The Turing Key pub recently opened its doors and has already become the heart of the community.
+It is in good company as there numerous village pubs within a few miles such as The Three Locks at Stoke Hammond, The Crooked Billet at Newton Longville and The Betsey Wynne at Swanbourne.